AliRiaz34/GuitarDex-showcase/README.md

 Frequently being updated and used daily.

+Here to report a bug?
+Create a github issue and I'll check it out.

 ## Try it

 Visit [guitardex.net](https://guitardex.net/) on your phone, tap share, then "Add to Home Screen" to install it as a standalone app.